yaromar/project1/README.md

   freqByPDB_to_freqByChain.ipynb

-    *converts data obtained from interface_to_frequency.ipynb to residue count by chains *uses aa_freq_byPDB.tsv
+    *converts data obtained from interface_to_frequency.ipynb to residue count by chains *uses aa_freqByPDB.tsv
     *usage: to be determined
-    *does not use 6fml and 6etx as they are cryo em structures, and chains cannot be assigned to cononical nucleosome histones
+    *does not use 6fml and 6etx as they are cryo em structures, and chains cannot be assigned to canonical nucleosome histones